monerium/smart-contracts/docs/SWAP_V1V2.md

   - Uses abi.encodePacked for 97-byte permit calldata format: deadline(32) + v(1) + r(32) + s(32)
   - Manual decoding of packed permit data in swapWithPermitBestEffort
-  - Best-effort permit calls use low-level calls to avoid reverting the entire transaction
+  - Both `swapWithPermitStrict` and `swapWithPermitBestEffort` wrap permit calls in try/catch; a failed permit (e.g. nonce already consumed by a front-runner) does not revert the swap as long as the allowance is already set
   - Proper event emissions for all swap operations
   - **Proxy deployment**: Uses ERC1967Proxy for transparent upgrades